Box office and Venue: Monday to Friday, 9am-3pm

 Additional staff are available as required.

-Minimum call for all Staff is 4hrs & then in 15min increments after.
+Minimum call for all additional Staff above venue minimum requirements is 3hrs & then in 15min increments after.

 The PRACC staff assigned to the Event oversee the overall running of PRACC during the Event.
 This includes the wellbeing of Customer, Patrons, PRACC staff and providing the best possible conditions for the smooth operation of any Event.